Ellis2781/BSD-seL4/README.md

 repo sync
 ```

 Now that we have the required dependencies, it's time to build.
-Now create a build directory and run the build script from the directory.
+Now create a build directory and run the build script.

 ```
 mkdir build